Sometimes, lessons about God’s providence have to be learned the hard way. This story is one such instance:

 He went on: “If we had been on the boat, your whole room would’ve flooded, and we never would’ve known about the water in the basement.
 It’s a good thing we stayed home.”

-Even in his disappointment, he recognized the providence of God.
+Even in his disappointment, he recognized God’s providence.

 I commended the maturity of his thinking, and we talked about God’s providence as we hunched over and dug wet earth together with plastic, kid-sized snow shovels.